newfound-systems/example-spring-RESTful-with-spring-boot/README.md

-# Project - Spring RESTful CRUD Service using SpringBoot
+# Spring RESTful CRUD Service using SpringBoot
 Comprehensive Spring RESTful Server and Client Application with CRUD Service (inMemory).
 Contributors are most welcome and you are free to distribute and usage.
 Liked Sources, Just send Thanks to [NEWFOUND SYSTEMS (http://www.newfound-systems.com) support@newfound-systems.com]

 ## Getting Started